 Deep tillage can improve crop production on what are often referred to as hardpan soils.
 Hardpan soils have a dense layer which has few, if any, large pores such as cracks and old root channels.
 Large soil pores are important for good water infiltration and root growth.
 When there are no (or only a few) large soil pores the infiltration of rainfall and snow melt is poor.
 This results in water ponding at the soil surface and/or more water runoff, and thus, poor moisture conservation.
 Furthermore, the volume of soil that the plant roots can exploit for moisture and nutrients is restricted by the hardpan layer.
 Moisture and nutrient stresses of crops commonly occur in hardpan soils, particularly in dry years.

 There are three types of soil compaction.
 Shallow compaction is limited to the upper 10 cm (4 inches) of soil.
 Shallow soil compaction or firming of the seed bed often will be beneficial in dry years.
-Shallow soil compaction is of short duration since the soil will loosen as it undergoes wetting and drying, freezing and thawing, or normal tillage.
+Shallow soil compaction is of short duration since the soil will loosen as it undergoes wetting and drying, freezing and thawing.

 A second type of compaction is plow pan or tillage pan formation, in which a dense layer forms just below the depth of normal tillage.
-This type of compaction has been observed where one-way discs are used extensively.
+This type of compaction has been observed where one-way discs and sweeps are used extensively.
 Tillage pan is seldom seen as most of Saskatchewan cropland is under zero-tillage.

 The third type of compaction is deep compaction in the wheel tracks of heavy farm equipment under wet soil conditions.
-Deep compaction extends well below the depth of normal tillage.
+Deep compaction extends below the depth of normal tillage.
 Unlike surface compaction, deep compaction depends on the axle load and therefore is similar for single and dual-tired equipment.
 Equipment today use flotation tires and track systems to minimize the pressure per square inch applied to the soil, thus lessening compaction pressure.

-Tillage pans and deep compaction in wheel tracks are related and are a concern because they can persist for many years.
+Tillage pans and deeper compaction in wheel tracks are related and are a concern because they can persist longer.

 Solonetzic or burnout soils have a very dense soil layer which is high in clay and sodium, that is referred to as the Bnt horizon or solonetzic layer.
 The solonetzic layer can start as shallow as 10 cm (4 inches) and may extend as deep as 75 cm (30 inches).
 The solonetzic layer is very hard when dry and restricts water movement when wet.
 Topsoil quality may also be poor, resulting in crusting problems and increased susceptibility to soil erosion.
 The soil below the solonetzic layer (Csk horizon) is often high in calcium and magnesium salts.

-There are 1.8 million ha (4.5 million acres) of Solonetzic soils in Saskatchewan, occurring primarily in the Brown and Dark Brown soil zones (Figure 1).
+There are about 1.8 million ha (4.5 million acres) of Solonetzic soils in Saskatchewan, occurring primarily in the Brown and Dark Brown soil zones.
 In some areas the soils are dominated by Solonetzic soils, which usually indicates that the soils were developed from sodium-rich parent materials.
 In other areas, Solonetzic soils are found in close association with "better" quality prairie soils (i.e. Chernozemic soils) and in these cases the Solonetzic soils usually occupy the lower slope positions.

-Management of Solonetzic soils requires that special attention be paid to use of flotation tires or track, timing of tillage and seeding operations with respect to moisture conditions.
+Management of Solonetzic soils requires that special attention be paid to use of flotation tires or track, timing of tillage, and seeding operations with respect to moisture conditions.
 When the soil is too wet tillage implements are unable to work.
 Conversely, when the soil is too dry tillage implements have difficulty penetrating the soil and cause hard lumps when they do.